dmaher42/athens-game-starter/README.md

 > tracked in this repository; download or supply your own models locally before
 > building or deploying the project.

+### Custom ground textures

+Drop photographic ground tiles in `public/assets/ground/` and reference them from `src/world/groundTextureConfig.js`.
+The runtime keeps the existing vertex colors as a fallback, then layers your JPGs using height-aware masks so dirt can fade into rocky cliffs or lush grass in lowlands.
+Update the config to tune repeat counts, tint, blend mode (`"multiply"` or `"mix"`), and the height interval where each texture appears.
+Refresh the dev server after editing the config to trigger shader recompilation.

 ### Controls

 - **W / A / S / D** (or arrow keys) – Move across the terrain.